 Many countries sell hydrogen peroxide in concentrations other than 3%.
 Learn how to dilute H2O2 into 3% here.

-Borax for Mange Protocol Video
+Borax for Mange Video

 Watch Earth Clinic’s popular video with extensive instructions on how to make and apply Ted’s mange solution.
 We’ll also give you important tips to hasten recovery.

 It is best to let your dog air dry in a warm room or out in the sun if it’s a warm day after the mange treatment.
-However, if your dog is shivering uncontrollably, do use a hair dyer to warm your dog up.
+However, if your dog is shivering uncontrollably, absolutely do use a hair dyer to warm your dog up.
 If possible, wait half an hour before using the hair dyer to give the solution time to penetrate.

 Treating Older Dogs With Mange

-Be aware that older dogs get cold very quickly in baths and that it can take hours for their body temperatures to warm up after a bath.
+Be aware that older dogs get cold very quickly in baths and that it can take hours for their body temperature to warm up after a bath.
 This is why it is important to bathe a dog either out in the sun on a hot day or in a warm bathroom and to also make sure the room that they dry off in is warm too.
 Do not bath your dog outside in the winter unless you live in a warm climate.

 Adding a pinch of borax (no more than 1/8 teaspoon) to 1 liter of water for your dog also helps treat mange from the inside out.
 Learn more about borax for dog’s here.

 Ted’s mange protocol is considered the top natural remedy for mange.
 If you are trying to eliminate mange in your dog, give this treatment a try for at least a month and let us know how it worked out for your dog.
-Continue reading the comments below for reviews from hundreds of our readers who have successfully cured mange using Ted’s protocol.